saintedlama/express-upload/README.md

       // Define a middleware for handling image upload app.post('/middleware', uploadDefinition.middleware('displayImage'), routes.uploadUsingMiddleware);

-In case an error would occur when uploading req.files.displayImage, req.files.displayImage.err would be set to an Error object.
+In case an error would occur when uploading `req.files.displayImage`, `req.files.displayImage.err` would be set to an Error object.

 ## Show me some example